Quasiprobability fluctuation theorem behind the spread of quantum information: Discussions

-In this paper, we establish the fluctuation theorem behind the spread of quantum information.
-Our results are not limited to specific systems or interactions between the system and the environment.
-We generalize the quantum fluctuation theorem into the regime given by the quasiprobabilities, which fully capture the quantum dynamics.
+Fluctuation theorem is one of the most important tools to study the nonequilibrium dynamics.
+Most quantum fluctuation theorems are founded on converting the quantum dynamics into a classical probabilistic description, in which many quantum features are lost, such as the coherence and the entanglement.
+Quasiprobability has a long history on studying the quantum dynamics.
+However, quasiprobability is rarely considered in the study of quantum fluctuation theorem.
+For the first time, we construct the quasiprobability fluctuation theorem behind the quantum data-processing inequality.
+We establish such fluctuation theorem beyond the thermodynamic regime, namely neither having any constraints on the interactions between the system and the environment, nor limited to specific initial and final states.
+We argue that the quasiprobability trajectory is necessary in order to correctly describe the dynamics of quantum information.
 The fluctuation theorem predicts the statistics of quantum information processing, such as the informational fluctuation-dissipation relation.
-We have also experimentally verified the quasiprobability fluctuation theorem on IBM quantum computers.
-Our study opens the door of research on stochastic quantum information, which provides novel insights on the dynamics of quantum information.
+We also test our quasiprobability fluctuation theorem on the state-of-art quantum computers.
+Technically, we design quantum circuits on measuring the quasiprobability trajectory of three qubits.
+Our study generalizes the subject of stochastic thermodynamics into the stochastic quantum information, which provides novel insights on the dynamics of quantum information.

-Independently, the fluctuation theorem of the monotonicity of quantum relative entropy (another form of the quantum data-processing inequality) was proposed in \cite{kwonFluctuationTheoremsQuantum2019}.
-Quasiprobability trajectories were also applied.
+Independently, the fluctuation theorem of the monotonicity of quantum relative entropy was proposed in \cite{kwonFluctuationTheoremsQuantum2019}.
+Quasiprobabilistic trajectories were also applied.
 It would be interesting to clarify the relations between their fluctuation theorems and our work.

-Although the negative quasiprobability rejects the Jensen's inequality $\langle e^{x}\rangle\geq e^{\langle x\rangle}$, but the quantum data-processing inequality still holds.
-There are hidden constraints on the quantum mechanical quasiprobability distributions, which guarantee the Jensen's inequality $\langle e^{x}\rangle\geq e^{\langle x\rangle}$ including the negative quasiprobabilities.
+Our informational fluctuation theorem suggests hidden constraints on the negative quasiprobability distributions, which is required by the quantum data-processing inequality.
+In other words, a ``quantum version of Jensen's inequality'' is required to derive the quantum data-processing inequality from our informational fluctuation theorem.
+Statistical analysis can be carried out on the traditional fluctuation theorem \cite{merhavStatisticalPropertiesEntropy2010}.
+It would be interesting to explore along the same line for the quasiprobability fluctuation theorem in future.
 When the quantum data-processing inequality breaks, whether the quasiprobability fluctuation theorem can capture the anomalous flow of quantum information is an open question.
 It is related to the non-Markovian dynamics.
 Attempts have been made recently \cite{huangFluctuationTheoremsMultitime2022}.